 Firstly, right from the off, I do not think that Tom Baker and Louise Jameson (and indeed John Leeson) could have done anything more.
-They seem to be trying their absolute hardest to work with a script that didn't quite gel, was far too ambitious for the budget the show had work to with and which did not auite to seem understand the character the of Doctor fully or use Leela and K-9 to full their potentials.
-The script wrote

-Leela to be a fast learning and curious savage, but Louise brought and still brings a warmth and humanity to Leela that could have so easily been overlooked.
+They seem to be trying their absolute hardest to work with a script that didn't quite gel, was far too ambitious for the budget the Leela to be a fast learning and curious savage, but Louise brought and still brings a warmth and humanity to Leela that could have so easily been overlooked.
 This is why to this day, she remains and will always be, my favourite Doctor Who companion.
-In addition, John Leeson as K-9 is especially adorable in this one particularly when he makes little yipping noises when the Doctor attaches things to his ears.
+In addition.
+John Leeson as K-9 is especially adorable in this one particularly when he makes little vipping noises when the Doctor attaches things to his ears.
 The only moment for the Doctor that seems a little off for me is when he channels gas into another room and is only mildly curious about where it went when I personally might be panicked that it might now be choking innocent people and possibly my own companion.

 The models and miniatures used in this serial are good.
-They actually look a lot like the model shots used in the sitcom Red Dwarf and considering that wouldn't be broadcast for another 11 years, Doctor Who is ahead of the game in that regard.
+They actually look a lot like the model shots used in the sitcom Red Dwarf and considering that wouldshow had to work with and which did not auite seem to understand the character of the Doctor fullv or use Leela and K-9 to their full potentials.
+The script wrote n't be broadcast for another 11 years, Doctor Who is ahead of the game in that regard.
 The visual effects for space itself are not too bad either and I enjoyed them when used in model shots and when used in green screen shots.